LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/agent tools for messaging/agent-workspace-icons.md

 isNew: false

 ---
-## All connections list
+## All Conversations list

-The all connections list displays every one of your brand’s messaging conversations, showing both open and closed conversations for all agents.
+The All Conversations list displays every one of your brand’s messaging conversations, showing both open and closed conversations for all agents.

 ![](/img/agent-workspace-icons-messaging-1.png)